 We enter into contracts, which include reasonable and customary indemnifications that are standard for the industries in which we operate.
 Such indemnifications include claims made against builders by homeowners for issues relating to our products and workmanship.
-In conjunction with divestitures and other transactions, we occasionally provide reasonable and customary indemnifications relating to various items, including: the enforceability of trademarks; legal and environmental issues; and provisions for sales returns.
+In conjunction with divestitures and other transactions, we occasionally provide reasonable and customary indemnifications.
 We have never had to pay a material amount related to these indemnifications, and we evaluate the probability that amounts may be incurred and we appropriately record an estimated liability when probable.